It’s a 15-minute drive from Banner Elk to the entrance of Grandfather Mountain, one of North Carolina’s largest and most popular attractions.

 Grandfather Mountain is also a UNESCO International Biosphere Reserve.
 The reserves are places designated by the United Nations for testing approaches to understanding changes and interactions between social and ecological systems, including the sustainable management of biodiversity.

 As rugged as it is, many attractions at Grandfather Mountain are accessible to people of all abilities.
-That includes the Mile High Swinging Bridge, which can be accessed by driving to the parking lot at the top of the mountain and taking the Top Shop elevator to a paved path which leads to the bridge.
+That includes the Mile High Swinging Bridge, which can be accessed by driving to the parking lot at the top of the mountain and taking the Top Shop elevator to a paved path that leads to the bridge.

 Admission tickets are needed to visit Grandfather Mountain.
 Guests purchase tickets (one ticket per person) and drive their own vehicles through the park, stopping along the way to enjoy a variety of activities.
 Ticket proceeds are used to preserve and protect Grandfather Mountain for future generations.